dmbarbour/awelon/AboutABC.md

 ABC is suitable for functional, procedural, and reactive programming.
 ABC is primarily designed for reactive demand programming (RDP).
 However, the other models are supported depending on interpretation of capability invocations.

+*Note:* ABC is not intended for direct use by humans.
+Programmers are expected to work in a higher layer language that compiles to ABC, such as AO.

 ## The ABC Stream

 ABC is represented in a stream of UTF-8 encoded characters.
 There are no sections, no headers or footers.
 There is just the stream, potentially unbounded in length.

-ABC is designed to support casual inspection by a human reading a stream as text, thus all codes are visible and printable.
-ABC has special support for encoding text, capabilities, and blocks.
-Further, the encoding of natural numbers in bytecode is very readable.
+ABC is designed to be visible, printable.
+Text, blocks, capability invocations, and the encoding of numbers are relatively legible:

-        [blocks[nestable]]
+        [blocks[[are]nestable]]
         #42
         "text begins with a double-quote, and has a block-like format. text may extend multiple lines, each continued by LF SP (10 32) in which case the LF becomes part of the text.
-Otherwise, text can be terminated by LF-`~` (10 126), which adds no characters.
+Otherwise, text can be terminated by LF ~ (10 126), which adds no characters.
          ABC text has no need for escapes, other than for LF.
         ~
         {capabilityText}

-ABC also assigns the meaning 'identity' to characters LF (10) and SP (32) to support simple formatting, e.g. to fit ABC to a text display.
-And other ABC codes are in the Latin-1 set.
-ABC isn't intended for direct human use, but I believe the effort to keep ABC relatively readable will be valuable for anyone who wishes to peek under the hood - e.g. for learning or debugging.
+        vrwlc

+This visibility seems useful for didactic purposes and debugging.
+For similar reasons, ABC supports whitespace (LF (10) and SP (32)) by assigning it the meaning 'identity', to simplify formatting of ABC.

 ### ABC Paragraphs